futureofcoding/futureofcoding.org/drafts/frp.md

 title: FRP
 ---

+* TOC
+{: toc }

 # Functional Reactive Programming and Modular Comprehensibility

 If you wanted to understand the entirety of a software project, you'd have to read every line of code.
 But what if you only wanted to understand a single module?
 Can you get away with only reading a similarly smally piece of the code?
 In other words, is module comprehension proportional to the amount of code read?
 We can refer to such a project as "modularly comprehensible."

-<iframe width="560" height="500" src="https://www.desmos.com/calculator/2dfy7ke1mp?embed" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="500" src="https://www.desmos.com/calculator/gzeqaru5pe?embed" frameborder="0" allowfullscreen></iframe>

-Most programming languages are not modularly comprehensible in such a linear fashion but in an exponential one, as demonstrated in the yellow curve above, where understanding is dim until you've read almost all the code, at which point your understanding expands very quickly.
+Most programming languages are not modularly comprehensible in such a linear fashion but in an exponential one, as demonstrated in the yellow curve above, where understanding is very limited until you've read almost all the code, at which point it expands very quickly.

 The lack of modular comprehensibility slows down the time it takes a programmer to make a change to an unfamiliar project.
 This is particularly relevant in open-source software, because developers have limited time to contribute.
 Have you ever wanted to make a small bug-fix or improvement to an open-source project, but gave up after a few hours of failing to understand how the code works?

-## Related issues

-Of course, the modularity of comprehensibility is only one piece of code comprehensibility.

-Another big piece is understanding how the files, folders, import statements, and build tools and parsed together into a unifed program.
-Where's the entry point for goodness sake?!

-Another impediment to code comprehensibility is code's symbolic, abstract nature.
-In [A Human-Readable Interactive Representation of a Code Library](http://glench.github.io/fuzzyset.js/ui/), Glen Chiacchieri makes a library more understandale through editable concrete values at various stages of code execution.
-Glen's thesis that concrete values are key to comprehension is backed by research that found that "to comprehend programs, developers need to acquire runtime information [to inspect the state of the application].
-For this, developers frequently execute the application using a debugger." [[Walid Maalej, Rebecca Tiarks, Tobias Roehm, and Rainer Koschke.
-2014.
-On the Comprehension of Program Comprehension](https://dl.acm.org/citation.cfm?id=2622669)]

-And of course, code comprehensibility is only a small part of making a change to a project, which also includes getting the code to compile and run on your machine, editing the code, and testing your changes - not to mention the social complexities of getting your pull request merged into the main project (which involves getting your code reviewer to *comprehend* your changes).

-However, the scope of this post is limited to the modularity of code comprehension.

 ## Module dependencies

-Code is often not modularly comprehensible because the way dependencies between modules are organized.
+Code is not modularly comprehensible because the way dependencies between modules are organized.

 In [Reactive MVC and The Virtual DOM](https://web.archive.org/web/20180530055638/https://futurice.com/blog/reactive-mvc-and-the-virtual-dom), Andre Staltz discusses the trade-offs between the Interactive (or imperitive) pattern and Reactive patterns.